phunkren/ajames/posts/update-website.md

 - [ ] Add skip to content a11y link
 - [ ] Add scroll to top button on blog posts
 - [ ] Add download and print CV functionality
+- [ ] Add external variant to links

 ## Styles